-6.9.22 Students who are repeating units are required to repeat all elements of assessment including those already passed.
+- 6.9.25 Students who are repeating units are required to repeat all elements of assessment including those already passed.
 Students are normally asked to submit new pieces of work when repeating units.
-Where repeat students submit an amended version of their original assessment or aspects of it, and where the work has not been awarded credit, this should not be considered a case of self-plagiarism (see 6H - Academic Offences Policy and Procedure for Taught Awards).
+Where repeat students submit an amended version of their original assessment or aspects of it, and where the work has not been awarded credit, this should not be considered a case of self-plagiarism (see 6H Academic Offences Policy and Procedure for Taught Awards). - 6.9.26 It is at the discretion of the Programme Board to determine whether a failed undergraduate or postgraduate Dissertation or Final Project is retrievable for the purposes of repetition.